-Fulfill your Experiential Learning or Global Inquiry Requirement while studying abroad.
-The signed Experiential Learning/Global Inquiry Contract must be submitted to CIE prior to studying abroad.
-The General Education Committee does not honor requests for retroactive EL or GI credit.
+Fulfill your Beyond the Classroom or Diverse and Global Perspectives requirement while studying abroad.
+The signed Study Abroad General Elective Contract must be submitted to CIE prior to studying abroad.
+The General Education Committee does not honor requests for retroactive BTC or DGP credit.

 Submit a Course Registration Planning Tool request (optional).
 Students who plan to be abroad for a semester or year will need to register for the following term’s UMW courses while abroad.
 Each student is responsible for their own registration.
 If, however, you are unable to register for courses during your registration period, upon request CIE can register you in your courses through this tool.
 Please contact CIE prior to your registration period to request this service.

 Obtain a visa, if necessary.
-Consult the U.S. State Department’s list to determine whether you need a visa for your program.
-Refer to CIE’s Visa Guide for details on obtaining a visa, but be sure to consult your destination country’s embassy website for the most up-to-date visa requirements.
+Consult the U.S. State Department’s Traveler’s Checklist to determine whether you need a visa for your program.
+Consult your destination country’s embassy website for the most up-to-date visa requirements.

 Establish insurance by providing your exact travel dates to CIE.
 UMW requires all students to have comprehensive international health and medical insurance while studying abroad.
 Coverage must include emergency extraction for natural disaster or political events, as well as repatriation of mortal remains.
 These coverages are beyond what the typical US health insurance policy covers and are available through UMW’s contract health insurance provider at a reasonable rate.